haileemiu/my_little_meal_planner/README.md

 - Paid services
 - Don’t make a cumulative shopping list
 - Focused on dieting
-- More complicated than necessary.
+- More complicated than necessary

 ## Solution
 My Little Meal Planner app will use my personal recipes to plan meals for specific dates.